Pack Extra Patience Before Hitting The Road For Memorial Day Weekend, AAA Says

 “It makes sense.
 Last year was the record low since AAA began tracking these numbers in 2000,” Garrity said.

 Air travel is skyrocketing.
 In April, the Pittsburgh International Airport saw a 1,200% increase in travelers.
-It is averaging about 10,000 people a day.READ MORE: Petition To Save RMU's Hockey Programs Racks Up Over 11,000 Signatures
+It is averaging about 10,000 people a day.READ MORE: Pennsylvania To Lift Mask Mandate By June 28

 “Each week, we’re seeing more and more people come through the checkpoints.
 So each week is breaking the record from the previous week in terms of the number of people going through the checkpoints,” Pittsburgh International Airport spokesperson Bob Kerlik said.